Sleep CenterCall 540.316.2660

-The Fauquier Health Sleep Center offers a comprehensive service to diagnose and treat patients who are suffering from sleep disorders.
+The Fauquier Health Sleep Center offers sleep study services to diagnose and treat patients who are suffering from sleep disorders.
 The Sleep Center helps those who have problems with normal, restorative sleep – who experience symptoms of obstructive sleep apnea, periodic limb movement disorder or narcolepsy.
 Sleep deprivation can result in excessive daytime sleepiness and cardiovascular problems, including high blood pressure, heart rhythm abnormalities and stroke.

 Sleep apnea is a serious sleep disorder that occurs when a person’s breathing is interrupted or ceases during sleep.
 People with untreated sleep apnea stop breathing multiple times during sleep.
 This means the brain and the rest of the body may not get enough oxygen.
 The brain repeatedly wakes the body up during the night, resulting in excessive day time sleepiness and fatigue.
 The effects of untreated sleep apnea can have detrimental impact on the heart, worsening heart failure, increased weight, increased blood pressure, migraine headaches, stroke, diabetes and depression.
 Often times sleep apnea goes undiagnosed until consequential symptoms begin to develop.